betrusted-io/xous-core/services/pddb/README.md

 # PDDB

+Please refer to the Xous Book for the [authoratative documentation on the PDDB](https://betrusted.io/xous-book/ch09-00-pddb-overview.html).

-Documentation for the PDDB can be found in the headers of the source files:
+Alternatively, documentation for the PDDB can be found in the headers of the source files:

 - [main.rs](src/main.rs) contains a glossary, project overview, threat model, auditor's notes, and goals.
 - [basis.rs](src/backend/basis.rs) gives details on how the data is organized in